 The more affordable and plentiful black truffle (tartufo nero) is less aromatic and flavorful than the white variety.
-Found in Piedmonte, but also as far south as Umbria (especially along the Nera river), these truffles are often have a wrinkly skin and range in size similar to the white truffle.
+Found in Piedmont, but also as far south as Umbria (especially along the Nera river), these truffles often have a wrinkly skin and have sizes similar to white truffles.
 The Umbrian variety of black truffle has a harvesting season from November to March and is found with the help of a trained pig.
-The Tartufo Nero can withstand the stress of cooking and is often found incorporated into sauces, or a spread for bruschetta or crostini.
+The Tartufo nero can withstand the stress of cooking and is often found incorporated into sauces, or a spread for bruschetta or crostini.
 Black truffle omelets are a favorite of Assisi and they can also be sliced raw and served with carpaccio or bresaola.
 Black truffles and black truffle products can also be found preserved in jars or cans.
-The Tre Scalini ristorante in Rome's Piazza Navona is famous for using black truffles in their signature Tartufo gelato.
+The Tre Scalini ristorante in Rome's Piazza Navona is famous for using black truffles in their signature "gelato al tartufo."

 Regardless of what truffle product you choose, you can be sure to expect a unique flavor that is indescribably good and unforgettable.
 Whether eaten fresh over pasta or infused in an oil, the earthy goodness of truffles cannot be matched.
 The dedicated men, dogs and pigs that bring the world these delicacies should be venerated as heroes by gourmands everywhere.